jsdir/datastored/docs/models.md

 #### audit

 When set to `true`, the model will be given two new fields, `created_at` and `updated_at`.
 These fields will be controlled by datastored.
 Defaults to `false`.

-#### mutators

-Defines mutator methods for the model.
-Mutators are chained when the model is extended.
-More documentation about mutators can be found [here](mutators.md).

 #### callbacks